samuela/Bruno/README.md

 Quick Start
 -----------

-You can run Bruno by executing "ant run".
+With the proper dependencies installed in `lib`, you can run Bruno by executing "ant run".
 Tests can be run from the Eclipse JUnit integrated tester.

 Further Information
 -------------------